OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 the relationships between them:
 * A Publisher offers *multiple* placements - one for each for Addressable Contents - via Prebid.js.
-* A Publisher Server generates a Seed for each PAF Data transaction
+* A Publisher Server generates a Seed for the set of transactions
-* Prebid.js sends a Request for opportunites and 1 or more Transaction Requests
+* Prebid.js sends a Request for opportunites including a Transaction Request for each
 * A Supplier generates and sends *one* Transaction Response per Impression Opportunity